-There’s a chance that your newborn will catch COVID-19 from you after birth.
-Health professionals will watch your baby closely after birth for any signs of infection.
+There’s a chance that your newborn will get COVID-19 from you after birth.
+Your health professionals will watch your baby closely after birth for any signs of infection.

-Professionals will also advise you on how to reduce your newborn’s risk of catching COVID-19.
+Your health professionals will also advise you on how to reduce your newborn’s risk of getting COVID-19.
 This will include careful hand-washing and personal hygiene when you’re handling your newborn, as well as extra measures like limiting visitors and wearing a mask.

 You can breastfeed your baby when you have COVID-19.
 There’s currently no evidence that the virus is carried in breastmilk.
 In fact, your breastmilk contains antibodies against COVID-19.
 This is good for your baby because these antibodies might help to protect your baby against COVID-19.